 Does the acquired company remain independent and simply belong to the group?
 Just like WhatsApp and Instagram get the addition “by Facebook” to point out that the apparently independent companies are part of another?
 Will the culture of the parent company be adopted or will a mixed culture emerge?
 How does the integration process look like?

 All these questions can be even more difficult because they heavily influence the mood of the employees, and they in turn influence the productivity and efficiency of the company.
 For example, is the organization centrally and hierarchical or decentralized and flat?
 Have the employees’ freedom to make their own decisions or should everything be escalated to the next line manager?
 And these are just very basic questions, but they already set the frame for a certain kind of culture.

 Business indication for the chemical industry 2019

 The above-mentioned examples fitted for the opportunities of the last years, which primarily have been the commoditization of products.
 But the greatest challenge in today’s globalized world is the economical and geopolitical barriers, which are out of the normal range.
 Now, barriers exist where previously an easy exchange of goods as possible.

 Now, companies have to rethink how they can deliver value for their customers within this more complicated and uncertain environment.
 Those, who see this environment as a chance will be more successful than those who just complain about the good old days.
 The best way to get forward is the preparation and exploration of new business opportunities.

-Digitalization, the Internet of Things (IoT) and further investments in the own capabilities are the best bet in these uncertain times.
+Digitalization, the Internet of Things (IoT), and further investments in the own capabilities are the best bet you can make in these uncertain times.
 Moreover, companies that focus on their continuous development and steadily challenge the status quo to have a higher chance to be successful in future times, especially when it comes to a recession.